 Soft skills are also often referred to as “people skills” because they are strongly associated with a person’s emotional intelligence.

-A strong set of soft skills on your resume is not only essential to getting the job you want, but also necessary for career growth.
-Soft skills are so important that 94% of recruiters believe that having them would help promote you to a leadership position.
+A strong set of the right soft skills on your resume is not only essential to getting the job you want but also necessary for career growth.
+The soft skills section is so important that 94% of recruiters believe that having them would help promote you to a leadership position.

-Now, you're probably wondering what kinds of soft skills you already possess, and where you could use some improvement.
+You're probably wondering what kinds of soft skills you already possess and where you could use some improvement.
 We have broken down everything into six categories so you can see areas in which you are strong and where you could use some improvement.

 1. Verbal Communication